-In the first year of the Dual JD program, the student will be automatically enrolled in Comparative Legal Writing and Research at Detroit Mercy Law for terms I and II, and in two courses during term III (the summer semester).
+In the first year of the Dual JD program, the student will be automatically enrolled in Comparative Legal Writing and Research at Detroit Mercy Law for Terms I and II, and in two courses during Term III (the summer semester).
 First year dual degree students may not enroll in elective coursework at Detroit Mercy Law during Terms I and II, and may enroll in elective courses during Term III, subject to the credit hour limits outlined below.

-Beginning in Term II of the second year, the dual JD student may enroll in elective courses at Detroit Mercy Law.
-The maximum number of credit hours in which a student may enroll in a given semester is 18.
-Students may request permission from the Associate Dean for Academic Affairs to enroll in up to 20 credit hours per semester.
+Beginning in Term III of the first year, the dual JD student may enroll in elective courses at Detroit Mercy Law.
+In Terms I and II, the maximum number of credit hours in which a student may enroll is 16.
+Students in the Dual JD program may request permission from the Associate Dean for Academic Affairs to enroll in up to 20 credit hours per semester.
 Such requests will be considered on a case-by-case basis, with special attention to the student's academic performance in prior terms.
+In Term III, the maximum number of credits in which a Dual JD student may enroll is 10.